tressc/study/README.md

 - In-file `console.log`s should be replaced with external test files, using one of mocha, jasmine, etc.

-- Add a test generator, which builds a test and test files from the command line.
+- Add a exam generator, which builds a exam and test files from the command line.